Official websites use .gov

 NCT04595773 - COVID-19 - Chronic Adaptation and Response to Exercise (COVID-CARE): a Randomized Controlled Trial

-While COVID-19 is mainly perceived as a respiratory illness, there is also significant evidence of vascular complications, especially in those with severe symptoms and long-term effects.
+While COVID-19 is mainly perceived as a respiratory illness, there is also significant evidence of vascular complications, especially in those patients with severe symptoms and long-term effects.
 In collaboration with Manfred Boehm's and Leighton Chan's groups, we performed optical hemodynamic assessments in a cohort of patients recovering from COVID.
 The measurements are one component of a larger randomized clinical study evaluating the efficacy of targeted exercise intervention to improve recovery from COVID.
 Patients recruited for this study are randomized into either a control or treatment arm.
 Patients in the treatment arm undergo a ten-week exercise regimen after their baseline visit, followed by a follow-up visit.
-Patients in the control arm continue with their typical daily routine for ten weeks after the baseline visit and return for a follow-up visit; patients then begin the ten-week exercise regimen followed by another follow-up visit.
-Patients recruited into the study undergo a brachial cuff occlusion and also participate in a set of breath-holding exercises.
+Patients in the control arm continue with their typical daily routine for ten weeks after the baseline visit and return for a follow-up visit; they then begin the ten-week exercise regimen followed by another follow-up visit.
+Patients recruited into the study undergo a brachial cuff occlusion and perform a set of breath-holding exercises.
 In a separate measurement session, patients undergo an exercise test during which optical measures are acquired before and after exercise.
 As the study is ongoing, analysis is currently limited to comparing optical measures to established clinical metrics.
 A more comprehensive analysis will be performed upon conclusion of the study.

 Continuous blood-pressure and vascular monitoring technologies for optimizing maternal health